SaiSarangaDas/Spare-Capacity-Algorithm/data/README.md

 x=[];
 i=1;
 a=[];
-textLine=fgetl(fileID); %keep entering this command till the first row of the edge list is captured in the 'textLine' variable.
+textLine=fgetl(fileID); % Keep entering this command till the first row of the edge list is captured in the 'textLine' variable.
-%Typically, the edge list starts with two columns while ischar(textLine) x=str2num(textLine);
+% Typically, the edge list starts with two columns while ischar(textLine) x=str2num(textLine);
 a(i,:)=x;